History

 Architecture

-The church was built of pink sandstone.
-In the Middle Ages it consisted of a rectangular nave, a slightly narrower, rectangular chancel, a tower on the west side and a 16th-century porch at the south wall of the nave.
-The tower was erected on a square plan.
-Originally, it was probably slightly higher, in the upper parts it was rebuilt later, but in the lower parts there are visible stones that are believed to be reused from Roman buildings.
-From the south-east side, it received a four-sided communication turret from the 15th century.
-The original windows of the church were small, topped with trefoils, sometimes grouped in pairs, as in the southern wall of the chancel.
+The church was built of pink sandstone, regularly worked, laid in layers and reinforced with large ashlars, especially in the tower walls, where blocks from Roman buildings could be reused.
+In the Middle Ages, the church consisted of a rectangular nave, a slightly narrower, rectangular chancel, a tower on the western side and a 16th-century porch at the southern wall of the nave.
+The tower was built on a square plan.
+Originally, it was probably much higher than the ridge of the nave roof, but in the upper parts it was rebuilt later and probably lowered slightly.
+On the south-eastern side, it had a four-sided communication turret, which may have originally been the highest part of the tower and, like in other buildings of this type, had guarding and observation functions.
+The windows of the church were small, topped with trefoils, sometimes grouped in twos, as in the southern wall of the chancel.

 Current state